-Men are the main transmitters of the COVID-19 virus, study suggests
+Men are the main transmitters of the covid-19 virus, study suggests

 natural resistance

-The researchers also analyzed the genetic material of couples in which only one spouse was infected with SARS-CoV-2, although both were exposed, with the aim of understanding why some people are naturally resistant to the infection.
+The researchers also analyzed the genetic material of couples in which only one spouse was infected, although both were exposed, with the aim of understanding why some people are naturally resistant to the infection.